Have nothing in your houses that you do not know to be useful or believe to be beautiful _ William Morris

 Despite regular clear-outs all these things have avoided the cut – for now.

-I know it is irrational to keep things I will never use, look at, notice or enjoy.
+It is irrational to keep things I will never use, look at, notice or enjoy.
 But, it is also human.
 It’s who I am.

 My mother used to say: Keep a thing for seven years and you will always find a use for it.